 Events, Landmarks, Activities

 The city is famous for its parks, gardens and important buildings mostly.
 Also the sandy beach is very well-known among tourists.
 Some of the notable buildings in Union Street are, the Music Hall, Trinity Hall, the former office of the Northern Assurance Company and the National Bank of Scotland.
 The floral displays in the city include two million roses, eleven million daffodils and three million crocuses.
 You can see all of these beautiful flowers in many parks and by the streets.
 Duthie Park, opened in 1899, was named after by Miss Elizabeth Crombie Duthie of Ruthrieston.
 It has extensive gardens including a rose hill, boating pond, bandstand, and play area.
 Hazlehead Park is situated outskirts of the city.
 It has a large forest.
 There are also some activities you can do here such as horse riding and golf.
 Explore more of the city by choosing cheap hotels in Aberdeen.
-Find the right Aberdeen hotels for you at otel.com as it offers the best selection reservations and lowest rates in cheap hotels.
+You can see these landmarks by booking Aberdeen hotel deals .
+You can also look at budget Aberdeen Airport hotels or stay at Craigellachie hotels which is a natural town near Aberdeen.